IBScv/facebook-messages/README.md

 # facebook-messages
-WARNING - For user that does not have heavy contents on facebook, i mean not important conversations
+WARNING - For user that does not have heavy contents on facebook, I mean no important conversations!

 Delete All Facebook Messenger Conversations